 SAN DIEGO SAFARI PARK DISCOUNT TICKETS

-I would suggest getting the Go City Card 3 day pass to save on tickets.
+If you’re planning to visit various San Diego attractions, I would suggest getting the 3-day pass to save on tickets.
 You get to visit as many San Diego attractions in 3 days with this pass including premium attractions like San Diego Safari Park, Legoland, and Sea World.

 PLAN YOUR VISIT AHEAD AND GET A MAP